-These days you can find plenty of anecdotal evidence on the internet using apple cider vinegar for things like treating sunburn, acid reflux, regulating blood sugar, weight loss, leg cramps, fatigue, and the common cold.
+These days you can find plenty of anecdotal evidence on the internet for using apple cider vinegar to treat things like sunburn, acid reflux, or for regulating blood sugar, weight loss, leg cramps, fatigue, and the common cold.

 Even the academic community has started to take notice, and several studies have been conducted studying apple cider vinegar.
 Such as this one that looks at ACV’s antiglycemic capabilities.

 Be sure to use a good quality apple cider vinegar that has the mother.
 I recently discovered Fairchild’s Apple Cider Vinegar, and I really like their vinegar.